 The Owens Campus, named for the College's first Vice President and Campus Director, is the county hub for higher education.
-The 146-acre campus provides Sussex County with comprehensive educational opportunities, including degree programs, skill development, pre-college youth programs, and community outreach.
-This optimum level of programming enables the campus to serve 16,000 people each year.
+The 146-acre campus provides Sussex County with comprehensive educational

 The College is accredited by the Middle States Commission on Higher Education.
 In addition, 13 programs have earned national program accreditation by their professional accrediting organization.
 This status ensures that the educational processes at the campus are of the highest quality, meeting rigorous national standards.
-Each program has a communitybased advisory board of employers that enables programs to be up-to-date and to produce work-ready graduates.
+Each program has a community-based advisory board of employers that enables programs to be up-to-date and to produce work-ready graduates.